dsmorris412/Morris-portfolio/Final_Project_Morris.md

 -Call to Action: understand the recyclable materials in your neighborhood.
 Advocate for Extended Producer Responsibility (EPR) legislation in your area.

-I need to work through exactly how to translate this into a story.
-The most obvious option would be to integrate a single (personified) piece of packaging waste that would make its way through the cycle - but I haven't found how I will work that in yet (or perhaps think of a different option).
+(I need to work through exactly how to translate this into a story.
+The advocacy tone is there but I'm not entirely sure how to turn that into a story.
+The most obvious option would be to integrate a single (personified) piece of packaging waste that would make its way through the cycle - but I haven't found how I will work that in yet amongst my data and planned visualizations.
+I may consider a different option.

 # Sketches #